danbowker/CSharpGuidelines/_pages/1500_MaintainabilityGuidelines.md

         return someText.IndexOf(phrase, startIndex, length);
     }

 If the optional parameter is a reference type then it can only have a default value of `null`.
-But since strings, lists and collections should never be `null` according to rule AV1135, you must use overloaded methods instead.
+But since strings, lists and collections should never be `null` according to rules AV1135 and AV1136, you must use overloaded methods instead.

 **Note:** The default values of the optional parameters are stored at the caller side.
 As such, changing the default value without recompiling the calling code will not apply the new default value.